 5.1.4 Dry and flush sprinklers may have larger thread sizes than specified in Table 1.

-5.2 Identification (See also 13.1)
+5.2 Identification (see also 13.1)

 5.2.1 Each sprinkler, complying with the requirements of this standard shall be marked with sprinkler type and model identification details, and batch number, nominal release temperature and is colour coded (see 5.3.1, 5.3.2 and 13.1).
 The manufacturer's catalogue identification shall define uniquely the design size, distribution type and mounting position.
 In particular, the identification symbol used shall be changed where there is any significant alteration in the shape, materials or method of manufacture.